ana-albergaria/LAPR4-ISEP/docs/1201592/US5001/ProcessoEngenhariaInputParaAGVTwinPorAGVManager.md

 **UC5001:** Como Project Manager pretendo que a equipa comece a desenvolver o modúlode comunicação por input do AGV digital twin, para aceitar pedidos do "AGVManager".

-A interpretação feita deste requisito foi no sentido de desenvolver o AGV digital twin, permitindo receber a warehouse plant, a localização de outros AGVs e o comando para pegar em produtor (from the system specification document: "receive the warehouse plant, the location of the other AGVs as well as the command to pick-up some product(s)").
+A interpretação feita deste requisito foi no sentido de desenvolver o AGV digital twin, permitindo receber a warehouse plant, a localização de outros AGVs e o comando para ir buscar produtos (from the system specification document: "receive the warehouse plant, the location of the other AGVs as well as the command to pick-up some product(s)").

 # 2. Análise